Megan Beyer: Arts outreach to under-performing schools

 A program called Turnaround Arts, funded mostly by donations from businesses and private foundations with support from government sources, sought to help some of the worst-performing schools in America.
 Stars such as Elton John, Yo-Yo Ma and Cameron Diaz united to help failing pupils across the United States.
 An independent study showed scores increased at targeted school by 23% in math and a 13% in reading in three years.

-Report to the president
+Report to the President

-Beyer presented the 2009-16 PCAH report to the White House, summarizing accomplishments of the Obama administration's contributions to expanding cultural activities in the United States.
+Beyer presented the 2009–16 PCAH report to the White House, summarizing accomplishments of the Obama administration's contributions to expanding cultural activities in the United States.

+Consortium for Art and Culture in America

+In 2025, Beyer co-founded the Consortium for Art and Culture in America, a non-partisan, non-profit organization dedicated to advancing the cultural sector.The Consortium brings together arts and cultural organizations to promote research, education, and public policy initiatives highlighting the role of arts and culture in economic development, health, education, global engagement, and social cohesion.

 Awards and past community service

 Over the past 25 years Beyer has served on more than a dozen national, state and local boards.
 She served as Finance Chair on the Virginia State Board for Community Colleges; on the board of the Virginia Foundation for Community College Education; as a trustee of Washington's public television station, WETA-TV; and on the national board of Reading Is Fundamental.
 She held leadership positions in the Obama presidential campaign, including as Mid Atlantic finance chair for Women for Obama; as a member of the leadership committee of Women for Obama in Virginia; as a member of the National Finance Committee; and as co-chair of the National Women's Leadership Initiative Conference; and as Chair of the Women's Leadership Forum at the Democratic National Committee.